Symbol1/BlueWaters-RM64/README.md

 and more general invariants on Blue Waters.
 See [the resulting polynomial](rm6422tutte.txt) in matrix form.

-See also the [Blue Waters Annual Report].
+See also the [Blue Waters Annual Report], page 109.

 For the general idea behind the computation, visit [process overview](process.md) and links therein.